-As at December 31, 2012 2011
+As at December 31, 2013 2012

 (vehicles, in thousands)

-Full service 946 951
+Funded with services (full service) 930 913

-Management-only 255 247
+Services-only (management-only) 333 328

-Finance-only 51 45
+Funded without services (finance only) 81 85

-Other 96 85
+Other 27 22

-Total fleet 1,348 1,328
+Total fleet 1 1,371 1,348

-Total funded fleet 998 996
+Total funded fleet 1,011 998

-Total managed fleet 1,201 1,197
+Total serviced fleet 1,344 1,326

 (1) In limited cases, we provide leasing of trucks and equipment as a service to selected clients and these are included in the overall numbers presented throughout this document.
-Trucks and equipment represent approximately 3% of the book value of our funded fleet.
-These types of assets tend to be leased out for longer durations and are subject to risk mitigation such as prudent residual value setting and buyback agreements with suppliers or customers.
+Trucks and equipment represent 2.5% of the book value of our funded fleet.
+These types of assets tend to be leased out for longer durations and are subject to risk mitigation such as prudent residual value setting and buy-back agreements with suppliers or customers.